pypsa-meets-earth/pypsa-distribution/doc/customization_basic1.rst

 .. code:: yaml

     enable:
         retrieve_databundle: true  # Recommended 'true', for the first run.
 Otherwise data might be missing.
         retrieve_cost_data: true   # If true, it retrieves cost data from technology data and saves in resources/costs.csv, if false uses cost data in data/costs.csv
-        download_osm_data: true    # If true, OpenStreetMap data will be downloaded for the above given countries
+        download_osm_data: true  # If true, OpenStreetMap data will be downloaded for the selected countries
+        download_osm_buildings: true  # If true, OpenStreetMap buildings will be downloaded for the selected countries
         build_cutout: false
         build_natura_raster: false  # If True, than an exclusion raster will be build

         # If "build_cutout" : true, then environmental data is extracted according to `snapshots` date range and `countries`